 As part of his horticulture program at Edmonds Community College, one of Ben's seminal classes was on public garden management.
-Finally we had some foundation for understanding the greater view of public gardening.
+Finally, we had some foundation for understanding the greater view of public gardening.
 This course, coupled with his many plant identification classes, spurred Ben to create plant tags and a database of the Garden's plants so this information wouldn't get lost over time.
 Meanwhile, Dan started recording the plants in the garden.
-Together, these projects have come together to become not only the backbone for our record keeping, but also the driving force behind the website.
-With the huge surge of internet users in the late 90's and early 2000's we knew this was the way to disseminate information.
-Major website release were 2003, 2009, and 2016 (when we finally switched to a mobile-friendly architecture).
+Together, these projects have come together to become not only the backbone for our record keeping but also the driving force behind the website.
+With the huge surge of internet users in the late '90s and early 2000s, we knew this was the way to disseminate information.
+Major website releases were 2003, 2009, and 2016 (when we finally switched to a mobile-friendly architecture).

 Restoration of the greenbelt

 In addition to clearing, Jake was able to start receiving free plants from DPR.
-We didn’t know much about the program at the time, but wish we’d taken more notice of it.
+WWe didn’t know much about the program at the time but wish we’d taken more notice of it.
 The Forest Stewards program is a partnership between DPR and Forterra (a non-profit) dedicated to helping volunteers manage and restore greenbelts.
-After an initial 1999 / 2000 assessment of the conditions of the forested park lands in Seattle it was found that Seattle was in danger of loosing 70% of it’s tree canopy in these lands due to invasive species and tree death.
+After an initial 1999 / 2000 assessment of the conditions of the forested parks land in Seattle, it was found that Seattle was in danger of losing 70% of its tree canopy in these lands due to invasive species and tree death.
 The Forest Stewards program was started in 2006, and the St Marks greenbelt was among the early targets.
-Jake had been working for several years at the south end of the greenbelt, and was able to extend his service to help us.
+Jake had been working for several years at the south end of the greenbelt, and was able to extend his service to help uswas among the early targets.
+Jake had been working for several years at the south end of the greenbelt and was able to extend his service to help us.

 Because of all his great work, in July 2012 (during a freak rainstorm where we received over a ½” of rain in 4 hours) we hosted our first ever large scale volunteer event.
 DPR and Seattle Parks Foundation had put together a day of service for some of the larger scale firms in the South Lake Union Area.
 7 parks around the city were selected, and we received 50 volunteers, most of whom worked the entire day despite the miserable start.
 They helped us clear 15 yards of ivy from the greenbelt, and clear over 1500 sq feet.
 A modest start to the restoration, but one that would have taken us multiple years to do.

 We have been thrilled to work with the University of Washington Press in publishing our book about the garden: In Love with a Hillside Garden and are very grateful to the Seattle Arboretum Foundation for their co-sponsoring of the book.
 We are pleased to announce that all the proceeds of the book are donated directly to the Arboretum Foundation.
-We hope you'll pick up a copy today, either at the Arboretum gift shop, online at the UW Press, or your local small book dealer.
-If all else fails, you can get it at the major bookstore chains and at online retails.
+We hope you'll pick up a copy today, either at the Arboretum gift shop, online We hope you'll pick up a copy today, either at the Arboretum gift shop, online at the UW Press, or your local small book dealer.
+If all else fails, you can get it at the major bookstore chains and at online retailers.